mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:49%">
      <h5 align="left">
-    Fig.9 - Stokes pressure variance on each radial line as a function of angular coordinates a long the Stokes domain.
+    Fig.9 - Stokes pressure variance on each radial line as a function of angular coordinates along the Stokes domain.
 On the left we have the flat interface case and on the right the default geometry case.
     </h5>
 </p>

-figure $(9)$ we do not se any obvious patterns in the distribution for the flat interface case, but for the default geomtry case we see a  qualitatively match between the variance spikes and the frequiency of the interface sinewaves.
-This hints to the fact that the local interface geomtry affects the local pressure profile.
+From figure $(9)$ we do not se any obvious patterns in the distribution for the flat interface case, but for the default geomtry case we see a  qualitatively match between the variance spikes and the frequency of the interface sinewaves.
+This supports the idea that the local interface geometry affects the local pressure profile as well.

 In figure $(10)$ we see the absolute normal flow.